 For a client, a logo is just a graphic you put on your website header and business cards.
 It’s not the client’s job to know specifically what file formats they need – they’ll happily accept a flat JPEG from their logo designer, and then stare at you blankly when you ask them where their vector version is.

 An artist may not be aware that logos are not created using Photoshop.
-When someone offers them a job to draw a logo, they’ll happily accept it and create it using the only tool they know how to use.
+When someone offers them a job to draw a logo, they’ll happily accept it and create the logo using the only tool they know how to use.
 After all, the client didn’t specify they needed a vector logo, did they?

 That’s the difference between a professional and an amateur.